EmuELEC/emuelec-emulationstation/THEMES.md

     - BATOCERA 29 : Point around which the image scale will be applyed.
 * `storyboard' - type: STORYBOARD.
     - BATOCERA 29 : See storyboard documentation.
+* 'loops'
+    - Defines the times how often the video is played.

 #### text